 The Flagship will leverage this project to bring implementation science experts and consumers together with key government, primary care and community health partners to translate and scale up successful implementation of the reform.
 The Theoretical Domains Framework will guide investigation of stakeholder perspectives about required modifications and how to achieve and measure change in barriers and enablers for implementation.
 The Flagship outcome will be rigorously-evaluated, practical, implementation tools, specifically for consumers, clinicians, and health services.
 The tools will support WWWT scale-up across Victoria, and will be readily transferrable to implementation of other complex interventions and health settings.

-This project is being led by Global and Women's Health's Dr Heather Rowe for Gippsland Women's Health (GWH).
+This project is being led by Global and Women's Health's Dr Heather Rowe.
 The project is funded through the 2019 Monash Partners Medical Research Future Fund (MRFF) Rapid Applied Research Translation funding round.

 Projects on which Global and Women’s Health is a partner

 SPHERE – The Centre of Research Excellence in Sexual and Reproductive Health for Women: achieving better outcomes through primary care